 The prize is awarded by the Charta der Vielfalt together with the Federal Employment Office, the Federal Confederation of German Employers’ Associations and the UnternehmensForum.
 The initiators are convinced that the idea of inclusion can best and most sustainably be conveyed through good examples – which is why they present the prizewinning examples of good practice to a broad public.

-The prize will be awarded in 2019 for the seventh time.
+The prize will be awarded in 2020 for the eighth time.
 Since 2012, more than 200 companies from all across Germany have submitted applications for the award.
-This year, too, the jury is looking forward to many new best practice examples that show that Germany’s employers are strong on inclusion.
+Next year, too, the jury is looking forward to many new best practice examples that show that Germany’s employers are strong on inclusion.